 Although you may see the benefit of couples counseling, you may still have some questions or concerns about the process…

 What if my partner doesn’t want to come?

 That’s a common concern, and there are different ways to address that obstacle.
 Marriage counseling, especially if you and your spouse are considering divorce or separation, is definitely worth a shot.
 First, I recommend that you make an appointment, invite your spouse and tell them how important it is to you.
 If he or she still denies your request, individual counseling may be a good option.
 It’s common for the reluctant partner to join you in therapy after he or she has seen your positive reactions from the first session or two.

-We definitely encourage that both partners be present in couples therapy because this is a change that you two need to experience together.
+I definitely encourage that both partners be present in couples therapy, because this is a change that you two need to experience together.
 If you’re really struggling to get your spouse to join you, I’m happy to speak with him or her on the phone and do everything I can to address any fears about couples counseling.

 Our marriage seems so hopeless that I doubt anything will help.

 According to marriage research, couples wait about six years before they seek out help.
 That means most couples ignore their issues until the resentment, hurt and loneliness become absolutely unbearable and unavoidable.
 But all hope is not lost, and you and your spouse do not need to suffer needlessly.
 We have safe ways of helping you address and deal with your conflicts.
 When you push something under the rug, that doesn’t mean it goes away.
 Together, we can carefully pull things out from under the rug and reshape them into something manageable.
 With a little help and guidance, you and your spouse can resolve your issues and reestablish love and respect.